Who we are

 Emily Sayers Trustee

-Emily is Curriculum and Assessment Lead for the Arts at Teach First and Subject Leader for Music in the Education Faculty at Canterbury Christ Church University.
+Emily is Subject Leader for Music in the Education Faculty at Canterbury Christ Church University.
 Her role involves visiting a wide range of schools and music education settings in order to support and develop music teacher trainees.
-The involvement of OFA with Teach First participants has helped shape the development of the Teach First music subject studies programme and Emily is delighted to now be involved with OFA as a trustee.
+She is also completing a PhD in Cognitive Aspects of Indian Music at the School of Oriental and African Studies and University College London’s Institute of Education, focussing on how children use their memories to create compelling performances.

 Jonathan is a performer, writer, educator, recording producer and Principal of the Royal Academy of Music in London.